 - clear acrylic sealer

-Preserve The Acorns By Baking
+How to Clean and Preserve Acorns By Baking

 Equipment Needed:

-- cookie sheet or baking pan
+- cookie sheet or baking sheet

 - oven set at 200 degrees f